Consumer medicine information

 Anaphylactic reactions.

 Anaphylactic reactions have been reported with Brineura use during clinical trials and during postmarketing use.
-Healthcare professionals should be aware of the possible symptoms of anaphylaxis such as: generalized hives, pruritus or flushing, swollen lips, tongue, and/or uvula, dyspnoea, bronchospasm, stridor, hypoxemia, hypotonia, syncope, diarrhoea or incontinence.
+Healthcare professionals should be aware of the possible symptoms of anaphylaxis such as: generalised hives, pruritus or flushing, swollen lips, tongue, and/or uvula, dyspnoea, bronchospasm, stridor, hypoxemia, hypotonia, syncope, diarrhoea or incontinence.
 As a precautionary measure, appropriate medical support should be readily available when Brineura is administered.
 If anaphylactic reactions occur, immediately discontinue the infusion and initiate appropriate medical treatment.
 Observe patients closely during and after the infusion.
 If an anaphylactic reaction occurs, caution should be exercised upon re-administration.

 Sodium content.